FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/access-managment_ibmi.md

 ## Using system as the internal access management

-With <span class="bold_in_para">system </span>access management, you define the mapping between predefined roles and groups in UCONF and the user groups assignment in the GRPPRF field.
+With **system** access management, you define the mapping between predefined roles and groups in UCONF and the user groups assignment in the GRPPRF field.

 For system access management, you must create different Groups to associate with your users, creating a Groups in the same way as you do a user.